Chicago Grandparents’ Rights Lawyers

 How Can I Get Visitation With My Grandchild?

-If a child was removed from their natural parents’ custody, then you can petition based on whether or not you had a relationship with them in the past.
 A family law attorney is just what you need to ensure your grandchild is in the best hands if you’re trying to seek grandparent custody and become the primary caregiver, are having visitation disputes, or simply want to be involved in the child’s life.
 Family law attorneys help with all aspects of grandparents’ visitation rights, including:

 - Setting up a visitation schedule

-- Request visitation to see their grandchild
+- Requesting visitation to see your grandchild

-- Denied visitation
+- Addressing denied visitation

-Why Should I Hire a Grandparents’ Right Attorney ?
+Why Should I Hire a Grandparents’ Right Attorney?

-Family law attorneys can help grandparents who are going through a difficult time trying to get visitation with their grandchildren or have been denied any type of privileges by either the parents or social services.
 We will fight for you and your grandchild if they’ve been removed from your care due to safety concerns, lack of stability, drug abuse, and more.
 We will also help those children placed in foster care after being removed from their parent’s custody.

 Grandparent visitation rights are sometimes requested by the non-custodial parent to ensure the safety and physical health of their child.
 Children that are legally separated from their parents, still need parenting time in which grandparents’ rights step in, and allow for a familiar face to help them during their time of need.
-Don’t settle for anything less than an experienced family law attorney on your side.
-Contact us today at (312) 757-4833.